neo-project/docs/en-us/node/gui.md

 #### Wallet

-A wallet file stores a reference to your NEO, GAS, and account information in a database with .Db3, as the suffix name.
-This file is very important and requires a secure backup.
+A wallet file stores a reference to your NEO, GAS, and account information in a database with .db3 extension.
+This file is very important and must be backed up securely.

 > [!Important]
 >
-> Loss of either the wallet file or wallet password, will result in the loss of your assets.
+> Loss of either the wallet file or wallet password will result in the loss of your assets.
 Please ensure that the wallet file is securely stored and remember the wallet password.

 #### Account

-This is used to track assets in an NEO block.
+This is used to track assets in a NEO block.

 Account information includes: Address, private key, public key, type.